csev/dj4e/assn/dj4e_ads1.md

     git pull
     pip install -r requirements.txt

+To switch to using the MySQL database outside of the PythonAnywhere, you might need to install the MySQL client and possibly the server on your system before `pip install` will work using instructions at https://pypi.org/project/mysqlclient/ - once you have the MySQL prerequisites installed or are using PythonAnywhere, you can run:

+    pip install mysqlclient

+So your Python code can connect to MySQL databases.
+If you are having installation problems, you can keep using the SQLite database but it will mean that your application will start to run much more slowly as we add complexity to the application.
+It is especially to switch to MySQL on PythonAnywhere.

 __Important Note:__ If you find you have a problem saving files in the PythonAnywhere system using their browser-based editor, you might need to turn off your ad blocker for this site - weird but true.